NikKowPHP/lessay-subscribe/app_documentation.md

      ]
    }
    ```
+   **Note:** Each prompt expects the user to say exactly what is specified.
+Any deviation or additional words will result in a mismatch with the expected answer.

 3. **Lesson Session Operation**
    - **Voice Recognition:**
      - Uses the browser's inbuilt voice recognition solely for capturing voice responses.
      - Compares the user's input to the pre-established correct answer (which, for example, would be "I would like to order a croissant").
+The matching is strict—only an exact match is accepted.
    - **Recording Collection:**
      - User responses are stored locally and, after the session, aggregated for offline analysis.
      - Offline analysis results help adjust future lessons through adaptive learning.